-Just a year ago, I had never heard of this stunningly beautiful place on Earth called Meteora, located in Central Northern Greece.
-This was one of the stops on our road trip loop on Mainland Greece in July, 2017 and one of the most stunning places I have ever seen in the world.
-We stayed at a place called Aeolic Star Hotel, which is situated just below the cliffs in the main part of town.
+Have you ever heard of a stunningly beautiful place on Earth called Meteora, located in Central Northern Greece?
+This was one of the stops on our road trip through Mainland Greece, and one of the most stunning places I have ever seen in the world.

 How Much Time Should you Spend in Meteora?

-We spent two nights in Meteora and used the first day to visit three of the Monasteries and take photos at the lookouts, and the second day for hiking around the area.
-The first day was perfect for photos because the clouds were ominous, forming a unique shot rather than the typical clear blue skies and direct overhead sunshine.
-Also, since the weather wasn’t great, there were fewer people.
+We spent two nights in Meteora and used the first day to visit three of the Monasteries and take photos at the lookouts, and the second day for hiking.

 Two nights and three days was a bit short, but that’s because we love to hike and there were a plethora of hikes to explore around the area.
 If your sole goal is to visit the Monasteries, then two days is fine.
 If you’re a climber or hiker, then I would recommend 3 – 5 days.